Skip links and keyboard navigation

 The parapet wall is finished at the top with a heavy cornice with wide dentil course supported on fluted pilasters beneath.
 The rear elevations are without decoration and run as a parapet wall along the west elevation and slope back from the Abbott Street elevation forming a parapet to a skillion roof.
 The skillion roof runs back from the west , Wharf and Abbott Street elevations.
 The north and west walls are punctuated by evenly spaced windows of double hung proportion indicating the position of single rooms at ground and first floor levels.
 Some of the windows have been replaced with louvres.
 The fenestration at ground floor level along Wharf and Abbott Streets appears to be original except the main entry door at Wharf Street, which has been replaced with an aluminium framed door.
 The northwestern rear sections of the hotel appear to represent a conglomeration of a number of periods of alterations.

-The main stair to the first floor has simple detailing reflecting its interwar period of construction and remains in its original position.
 The first floor has retained its original configuration being divided into a series of single rooms off narrow corridors which run parallel to the west and north elevations.
 The detailing is plain with battened ceilings.

 The building is a strong contributor to the streetscape along both Abbott and Wharf Streets.